Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

 the short side token) is obligated to sell the asset at the strike price if the option is exercised.
 For Valorem options, the short side token is the Claim token minted upon writing options.
-This gives the holder claim to the corresponding assets, which can be redeemed after the option expires.
+This gives the holder claim to the corresponding assets, which may be redeemed after the option expires.

-This is how one would construct an American ETH call option, with a strike price of $4000, and expiry 2 days from now.
+This is how one would write an American ETH call option, with a strike price of $4000, and expiry 2 days from now.

 - `underlyingAsset`: The contract address of WETH